veekaybee/textedit/python_packaging_post.md

 ### Scripts

 If you have any shell scripts or additional helper methods associated with your project, you can create a `bin` directory for them.
 We don't, so that folder will be empty.
-But scripts are usually present anywhere you have to deploy stuff, add it to chron, or generally put it in production in any way.
+But scripts are usually present anywhere you have to deploy stuff, add it to cron, or generally put it in production in any way.

 This is also where continuous integration can come in.